BOVPN Virtual Interface for Dynamic Routing to Microsoft Azure

 For this example, the Microsoft Azure virtual network has one external virtual interface and one trusted virtual network.

-On the Gateway Settings tab of the BOVPN virtual interface configuration for the Firebox, specify these settings:
+In the BOVPN virtual interface configuration, on the Gateway Settings tab, specify these settings:

-- From the Remote Endpoint Type drop-down list, select Cloud VPN or Third-Party Gateway.
+- The Remote Endpoint Type is Cloud VPN or Third-Party Gateway.

-- The Credential Method must include the pre-shared key the two sites agreed upon.
+- The Credential Method is Pre-Shared Key and must use the pre-shared key the two sites agreed upon.
+Azure supports only the pre-shared key authentication method for site-to-site VPNs.

 - The Gateway Endpoint settings are: